GeomScale/volesti/README.md

 * We develop a C++ library and a R interface.
 * We have excluded CGAL and Boost dependecies.
 * In folder include we develop the C++ code.
-* To run C++ code you have to specify the path to external library liblpsolve55.so, by running: cmake -DLP_SOLVE=_PATH_TO_LIB_FILE_ .
+* To run C++ code you have to specify the path to external library liblpsolve55.so, by running:
+cmake -DLP_SOLVE=_PATH_TO_LIB_FILE_ .
 make
 * For example:
 cmake /usr/lib/lpsolve/liblpsolve55.so .
 make

+* To use R interface you have to install Rcpp, RcppEigen and lpSolveAPI R libraries.
+* To run the R interface (turn on library('lpSolveAPI')) you have two choices:
+1. With Rstudio: Open the project in folder R-proj and click "Build source package" from Build menu at the toolbar, and then click "Install and restart" from Build menu as well.
+2. From command line: Install R library "devtools".
+Navigate to /path/to/R-proj and run:
+$R
+>Rcpp::compileAttributes()
+>build()
+>install()
+>library(volesti)
-* To run the R interface you have to run RcppExports.R script, then the command Rcpp::sourceCpp('path/to/R-proj/src/vol_R.cpp').
-Then VolEsti() R function can be used by giving a list("matrix"=A, "vector"=b, "cheb"=xc), for a polytope Ax<=b and a d+1 vector xc which last coordinate is the radius of the chebychev ball and the first d coordinates the center.
+* The main function is VolEsti.
+The input has to be a list("matrix"=A, "vector"=b, "cheb"=xc), for a polytope Ax<=b and a d+1 vector xc which last coordinate is the radius of the chebychev ball and the first d coordinates the center.
 * The "cheb" input is optional.
-When it is not given lpsolve is used.
+When it is not given lpsolve library is used.
-* The "vector" input is optional when A is at ".ine" format and the first row is (m,d,0, ... ,0) where m is the number of facets and d the dimension.
-* In folder R-proj/src we develop the R interface.
-You can call the C++ library through R using command: Rcpp::sourceCpp('path/to/R-proj/src/vol_R.cpp').
-Then function vol_R() is ready to call.
-* You have to install Rcpp, RcppEigen and lpSolveAPI R libraries.
+* "vector"=b is optional as well: You can also give as an input only a matrix A, when it is in the same format with matrix "A3.Rdata" in src folder (".ine" style).